SomeWeekendReading/someweekendreading.github.io/quotes.md

 ## Those of Rational &amp; Scientific Bent

-"Remember to always be praising people when they finally do the right thing, regardless of whether they first exhausted all alternatives." &mdash; Zvi Mowshowitz, [_The Zvi_](https://thezvi.wordpress.com/2021/07/08/covid-7-8-delta-takes-over/), 2021-Jul-08.
+"Remember to always be praising people when they finally do the right thing, regardless of whether they first exhausted all alternatives." &mdash; Zvi Mowshowitz, [_Don't Worry About the Vase_](https://thezvi.wordpress.com/2021/07/08/covid-7-8-delta-takes-over/) blog, 2021-Jul-08.

 "If you teach a man to fish, he'll be eating fish for a lifetime.
 Teach him to teach himself to fish, and you've given him the fundamental life skill of figuring things out on his own." &mdash; [Wylie Beckert](https://www.muddycolors.com/2021/01/the-wisdom-of-the-lazy-teacher/), "The Wisdom of the Lazy Teacher", expanding the proverb "Give a man a fish and he eats for a day; teach a man to fish and he eats for a lifetime."